 Hemalatha Ganesan shares her authentic Ghee preparation directly from India.
-This photo and video tutorial – prepared with her daughters – will show you how to make ghee in just a few minutes.
 This recipe is suitable for gluten-free and lactose-free diets.
 Enjoy!

-And here is Hemalatha Ganesan, our special guest contributor from India.
-Mrs Ganesan, is a former Bharatanatyam (classical dance), Veena (classical music instrument), authentic south indian vegetarian cooking and baking teacher!
+Mrs Hemalatha Ganesan, our special guest contributor from India is a former Bharatanatyam (classical dance), Veena (classical music instrument), authentic south indian vegetarian cooking and baking teacher!

 Cooking: 10 min

 - 500 gm of unsalted (very important) organic cow’s butter – ideally from a local producer

 - 1 gm rock salt

 “We have used cow’s butter in the preparation as it’s colour and smell and taste is superior to buffalo or goat’s butter.”

 I told you this was an authentic recipe!
 Had you ever come across buffalo butter before?
 Ayurvedic books confirm that cow’s milk is the healthiest milk and butter made from it is the best butter.
 Hence ghee has wonderful healing properties.
 Ayurveda recommends buffalo’s milk for inducing sleep, goat milk for tuberculosis and camel milk for curing accumulation of water in abdomen and cirrhosis of liver.

 - Take the butter and place it into a bottom heavy pan (this is for resisting the heat to the boiling point).
 The butter should be at room temperature.

 - The tip here is to use a 3 liter capacity pan to boil, as the butter will melt and rise.